ArcturusSky/holbertonschool-hbnb/Technical_Documentation/Logs.md

 ### Tasks Completed:
 - [x] Task 1: class diagram
 - [x] Task 2: Sequence Diagrams
-- [ ] Task 3: [Brief description]
+**abandon/impossible** Task 3: Full documentation

 ### Progress Summary:
-To sum up real quick caus I don't have enough time, I managed to finish a w
+To sum up real quick caus I don't have enough time, I managed to finish a refine class diagram for the task 1.
+Very polished I think.
+I thought I wouldn't have enough time to do at least the diagram for task 2 but with some AI help I could.
+It provided me the base model and then I did the rest of it.
+But I did it with mermaid instead of Visual Paradigm because it was easier to do actually than what I thought.
+Visual Paradigm is beautiful but take a LOT of time actually.
+Mermaid is more direct.
+Will use it next time.

 ### Challenges Encountered:
-- [Challenge 1]
-- [Challenge 2]
+- I can't count on my teammate.
+- I had to do everything alone since my teammate told me he was working on something but didn't
+- Rushed things at the end

 ### Solutions Implemented:
-- [Solution for Challenge 1]
-- [Solution for Challenge 2]
+- Improvise and use A.I as partner instead.

 ### Next Steps:
 - [ ] [Next task to be worked on]
 - [ ] [Another upcoming task]

 ### Notes:
-[Any additional observations, ideas, or things to remember]
+I'm exhausted and drained.
+Time has ran out and I'm over now.
+I sent at least the 4 diagrams.

 ---------